rewinfrey/hireology-challenge/part1/controller.md

 There is a lot to be improved in this controller action.
 My guess is the person who wrote this code comes from a strong procedural language background, and may not be comfortable with the idea of objects.
 The only classes used in this controller action are models.

-The first is looking at the specs that exist.
+The first step is looking at the specs that exist.
 My guess, based on the style of this code, is that tests don't exist.
 In this scenario, I absolutely will not change existing code without having verification specs.
 To generate the verification specs, I would want to have some basic ideas about the domain clarified by the product owner if possible.
 I would then setup requests that allow me to trigger each conditional branch in the logic flow.
 Only after I am certain that I have accounted for each conditional branch, I would then start refactoring.

 Given that I now have specs, the first thing I would suggest is to extract methods and replace snippits of code with meaningful names.
 In its current form, this code does not do a good job of revealing intent.
 I think extracting methods that reveal intent would be a good first step in identifying the various concerns of this controller action.